Best Summer Wine Tasting Themes

 Infuse some shimmer with some silver or gold accents.
 Check out the accessories I recommended to get a few ideas.

 Champagne is from the French region of Champagne (this is the only way it can be called Champagne; otherwise it is known as sparkling wine).
 Champagne is made from Chardonnay, Pinot Noir, and Pinot Meunier grapes.

 If labeled blanc de blanc, then it is only made from Chardonnay grapes.
 If labeled blanc de noir, then it is made from Pinot Noir and Pinot Meunier grapes.

 Champagne and Sparkling wine are produced with a variety of sweetness levels.
 This is described as Extra Brut (Driest), Brut, Extra-Dry, Sec, Demi-Sec, and Doux (sweetest).
 The most common style is Brut.
 You’ll notice that all of my sparkling wine recommendations are Brut.

 Bring your next wine night to life with this sophisticated theme.
 Nice light reds are perfect for those warm summer evenings.

 Evening Reds Recommendations

-Then I’ve chosen two Gamay wines.
+3. To add a little interest, include a Gamay in your line up.
 Gamay is not one of the 7 noble grapes, but it is a cousin to the Pinot Noir grape.
 It will make a nice tasting comparison since these are all nice light reds.
-I’ve chosen two Gamay wines produced in the Beaujolais region of France which is just to the south of Burgundy.
-One of the more popular labels for Gamay is Louis Jadot.
-The other I’ve chosen is from Morgon which is the name of a sub-region within Beaujolais.
+Consider a Louis Jadot.

 Evening Reds Party Accessories